-The procedure will be done under general anesthesia, so you'll be asleep and you won't feel any pain.
+The procedure will be done with general anesthesia, so you will be unaware and won't feel any pain.
 Doctors will insert a tube through your mouth and into your windpipe to help you breathe.
 You will also have a tube in your nose down to your stomach to drain your stomach contents.
 A catheter will keep your bladder empty.

 Your surgeon will make a cut in your chest to remove your diseased lung.
 The main airway to that lung and the blood vessels between that lung and your heart will then be connected to the donor lung.
 For some lung transplants, you may be connected to a heart-lung machine, which circulates your blood during the operation.

 A single-lung transplant takes about four to eight hours to complete, while a double-lung transplant usually takes six to 12 hours.

 Immediately after the surgery, you'll spend several days in the hospital's intensive care unit.
 A mechanical ventilator will help you breathe for a few days, and tubes in your chest will drain fluids from around your lungs and heart.